MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/introduction-to-ndis-6-80.md

 ### Synchronous OID requests

-NDIS 6.80 introduces a new feature for OID calls, synchronous OID requests.
+NDIS 6.80 introduces a new feature for OIDs, Synchronous OID requests.
 Synchronous OID calls are low-latency, non-blocking, scalable, and reliable compared to regular OID requests.
 For more info, see [Synchronous OID Request Interface in NDIS 6.80](synchronous-oid-request-interface-in-ndis-6-80.md).

 > [!WARNING]
 > In Windows 10, version 1709, synchronous OID requests are supported only for miniport and protocol drivers.